 We collect your blue lidded mixed recycling wheelie bin (please make sure the lid can close), or clear recycling sacks, from the edge of your property nearest the road on alternate weeks.
 All containers must be available by 6am on your collection day.
-Please put your clean recycling loose into your bin.
+Please put your clean and dry recycling loose into your bin.
 Do not use black sacks as we need to be able to see it's recycling to empty it.

 Recycling sacks are only supplied where wheeled bins cannot be used because of steep steps or difficult access, and to residents who are unable to physically move a wheeled bin.
 We do not provide them for additional recycling.